22 Must-See Stops on Going-to-the-Sun Road in Glacier National Park

 9. Bird Woman’s Falls

 Bird Woman’s Falls can be seen from Going-to-the-Sun Road.
 The falls drop nearly 500 feet.
-There is a small pullout located here.
+There is a small overlook with around 20 parking spots in total on both sides of the road.
 You also get some great mountain views at this stop.

 10. Haystack Falls